ctc-uci/npo-frontend-template/README.md

 This template will be used to create all NPO frontend repos

+## Setting up development environment

+To start working on with this project, follow these steps:
+1. Install the [EditorConfig plugin](https://editorconfig.org/#download) for your IDE.
+1. Install NodeJS and yarn following the [instructions here](https://classic.yarnpkg.com/lang/en/docs/install).
+1. Add the `.env` file stored in your projects Google Drive folder to the root of the project.
+1. Navigate to the project folder in your terminal and run `yarn` to install required packages.

 ## Available Scripts

 In the project directory, you can run: